Spine Athlete ::: Chris's story

 I completed the Orlando Half Ironman (1.2-mile swim, 56-mile bike ride, 13.1-mile run) in 93-degree weather in May 2010 with absolutely no pain.
 I finished with a time of 6:07:25.
 I placed 186th out of 427 in my age division and, overall, 925th out of 2,444.
 Coming out of the swim I was in the top third, but my quads cramped up in the first quarter-mile of the run.
 Of course, I'm still pretty pleased with how I did.
 I never thought I would be able to compete physically after the surgery.

-I echo that sentiment, and once again I say "thank you" to Dr. McPherson and his staff.
+Years later, no longer competing but still pain free, I echo that sentiment, and once again I say "thank you" to Dr. McPherson and his staff.

-Spine Athlete Story Disclaimer -"Chris's Story" is about one patient's health-care experience.
+Spine Athlete Story Disclaimer -"Chris's Story" is about one patient"s health-care experience.
 Please bear in mind that because every patient is unique, individual patients may respond to treatment in different ways.
 Results are influenced by many factors and may vary from patient to patient.

 Chris completed the Orlando Half Ironman